How much is a Saraz Handpan?

 We typically finish custom orders within 4 months from payment.

 Actions speak louder than words however.
 So how is our track record?
-In 2018,
+Since early 2017,

 - 30% were finished within 2 months.